Quicknotes | march 2017

 -by Janell Hullquist, editorial manager

-72-Hour Campaign Assists with Residence Hall Renovations
+Campaign Assists with Residence Hall

 On Monday evening, a group of students gathered in one of the demolished rooms of Talge to kick off the event with a Facebook Live video.
 Students remained engaged with the campaign via the Best Dressed Challenge by submitting pictures of their rooms on Facebook.
 Students, alumni, and donors alike used the popular social media platform to choose their favorite dorm room based on decorations.
 The roommates with the most votes received a $100 gift card to Southern’s Campus Shop.